ltw-webdev-4/curriculum/install-more-developer-tools.md

     code: |
       echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile
     after: |
       Copy the above code and paste it into your Terminal window. **Hit `Return`**.
-(You should be able to see this code a few lines up in the display, that’s Ruby also telling your to do this.)
+(You should be able to see this code a few lines up in the display, that’s Ruby also telling you to do this.)

   - title: "Close Terminal & open it again"
     before: |